Grief & Loss

 - A person who is living with a foster family and misses their birth parent/s.

-- If you are missing someone in your family due to separation or divorce.
+- If you are missing someone in your family due to separation, divorce, or imprisonment.

 The OCEANS Programme is based on the therapeutic model, the Continuing Bonds Model of Grief and Loss.